fhoefling/useful_stuff/README.md

 This is a collection of scripts, templates, and examples, which emerged over the years and which somebody else may find useful.
-THe material is distributed under a BSD 2-clause licence.
+The material is distributed under a BSD 2-clause licence.

 # Plotting with ``matplotlib``